tomlurge/visionion/README.md

 Data Reprocessing
 -----------------
 Having all data sitting very generically in one big table has the disadvantage of being slow.
 To make up for that indices and aggregations are needed.
 Indices reestablish the differenciation that the one big table flattend.
 E.g. each node type needs it's own index.
 Aggregation has to precompute timespans, reduce value spaces, consolidate geographical information etc. Indices and aggregation are optimizations for preconfigured usecases and visualization options, adding targeted performance to generic flexibility.
+Additionally indices on the big "relay" collection have to facilitate generic and unforseen queries as much as possible.

 Indices
 * bridges